joshwadd/Advanced_Lane_Detection/README.md

 I will be making many changes to the video processing pipeline in future releases to this more robust.
 These will include

 - **Line validation class**  : Bad model fits can currently be caused by bad weather and road conditions.
 These bad fits can further corrupt the moving average and line approximations in future frames.
-I will design a class responsible for checking the validity of fitted lines with respect to each other before they
+I will design a class responsible for checking the validity of fitted lines with respect to each other before they are to be ac
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5ODgyNDc2MF19
+eyJoaXN0b3J5IjpbMTE5Njc5MzM0Nl19
 -->